-dairy free recipes, detox recipes, diet inspiration, diet to manage stress, energy food, gluten free recipes, going gluten free, healthy diet recipes, healthy eating, high protein diet, lactose free recipes, managing diabetes, nutritious food, salt free recipes, sarah cloutier, sarah m cloutier, sugar free recipes, weight loss, weight loss recipes
+budget meal, dairy free recipes, detox diet, diet to manage stress, gluten free recipes, going gluten free, healthy eating, high protein diet, lactose free, lactose free recipes, low fat, managing stress, nutritious food, paleo diet, salt free recipes, sarah cloutier, sarah m cloutier, simple cooking, sugar free recipes, super food, weight loss recipes, yeast free

 On a grocery exploration, I discovered a ready-spiced dahl with curry leaves, coriander and cumin seeds and black pepper … here’s what evolved …